google/android-classyshark/README.md

 ## Downloads

-Grab the latest release from [here] (https://github.com/googlesamples/android-classyshark/releases).
+To run grab the latest jar from [here] (https://github.com/googlesamples/android-classyshark/releases). and type `java -jar ClassyShark.jar`

 ## Start developing
 Clone this repository and import the `ClassySharkWS` folder in your favorite IDE.